risc0/risc0/examples/evm/README.md

 ## Limitations

-* While we build in support for elliptic curve precompiles using the [k256](https://crates.io/crates/k256) crate, running them within the zkVM is expensive enough to trigger our cycle count limit.
-So, this is not compatible with all Ethereum transactions.
 * It currently defaults to the revm default forkid which is BERLIN.
 Older transactions might vary in results.
 * This demo only runs pre-existing transactions by tx_hash.